 I’m based in Lodz which is a one of the main cities in Poland.
 The city used to be a textile manufacturing hub in the 19th century but now is probably best know for its film school which is one of the oldest in the world and produced large number of top filmmakers.

-How do I buy your artwork?
+How do I purchase your artwork?